BabylonJS/OldDocumentationSite/content/exporters/3DSMax/3DSMax.md

 ![key](/img/exporters/3DSMax/12_key.jpg)

 The only thing left to do is to export this key as a Babylon file, and we’re done with 3DS Max.
-As the animation is going from frame 0 to frame 80, the Babylon properties for this file have to be updated.
+As the animation is going from frame 0 to frame 80, the Babylon properties for this object have to be updated.
 And we’re done!

 ![animation](/img/exporters/3DSMax/13_animation.jpg)